kiffie/pic32prog-kvh/README.txt

 This is a fork of pic32prog including the Kiffie van Haash (KVH) patches.
-The patches add support for ICSP (2 wire) using a FT2232-based USB adapter.
+The patches add support for ICSP (2 wire) using a FT2232-based USB adapter and include other minor changes.

 Electrical connection to the target: